hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Design and Coordination (Blender, FreeCAD, IFC, and Ethereum)***

 The effectivce design and coordination of a project of this type is a difficult problem.
-Below is a description of the software we are using to build a digital twin (model) of the property.
+Below is a description of the software we are using to build a digital twin (model) of the property that has automated business processes.

 **Blender:**  We use Blender [BIM and IFC](https://blenderbim.org/search-ifc-class.html) to model the overall property, site layout, crops, and trees.
 This allows us to manage data using a 3D file system rather than 2D file/folder structure.
 This approach allows, for example, the history of building, equipment, and trees to be obtained by selecting them from the 3D model.
 That history may include a given tree's supplier, year planted, species, cost, tax depreciation, maintenance, yield, and height over time, among other parameters.